mortenthorpe/IPLocator/README.md

 Omitting the optional `ip` argument in the HTTP call, will default to the IP as publically broadcast by the client issuing the call to this service.

-A successful response from the service, will be a full JSON HTTP response, including at minimum the country-code for the IP-address as sent in the request.
+A successful response from the service, will be a full JSON HTTP response, including at minimum the country-code for the IP-address as sent in the request:

+- `{"status":"success","countryCode":"DK", "query":"IP_ADDRESS_REQUESTED"}`

 A failed response (invalid IP-address sent as request), will at minimum have this JSON data:

 - `{"status":"fail", "query":"IP_ADDRESS_REQUESTED"}`

 ## Development logging ##